npatel-26/RTT-34/notes.md

 ---

 ## Key Points
-- Point 1: This is the first point
+- Point 1: This is the first point.
+Adding more.
 - Point 2: My second point
 - Point 3: